Use OData query operations in SharePoint REST requests

 - Navigate the SharePoint data structure represented in the REST service

 The SharePoint REST service supports a wide range of OData query string operators that enable you to select, filter, and order the data you request.

-Tip The SharePoint Online (and on-premise SharePoint 2016 and later) REST service supports combining multiple requests into a single call to the service by using the OData
+The SharePoint Online (and on-premises SharePoint 2016 and later) REST service supports combining multiple requests into a single call to the service by using the OData

 $batch query option.
 For details and links to code samples, see Make batch requests with the REST APIs.

 Select fields to return

 Use the $select query option to specify which fields to return for a given list, list item, or other SharePoint object represented by an entity set.
 You can use